 The goal of measure testing is to apply the measure specifications to test data representative of the intended measure population to determine the measure's scientific acceptability.
-PQA will evaluate whether the measure meets the criteria of reliability (the measure consistently captures true differences in quality, as opposed to differences due to chance variation) and validity (the measure truly captures the intended concept of quality).
-Beyond scientific acceptability, measure testing may also inform remaining specification questions, such as the appropriateness of exclusions given their frequency in test data.
+PQA evaluates whether the measure meets the criteria of reliability (the measure consistently captures true differences in quality, as opposed to differences due to chance variation) and validity (the measure truly captures the intended concept of quality).
+Beyond scientific acceptability, measure testing may also evaluate the existence of performance gaps and inform remaining specification questions, such as the appropriateness of exclusions given their frequency in test data.
 The answers to these questions may result in additional refinement of the measure specifications.
 The measure testing phase includes the following activities:

 - 1. Testing Plan Development

 - 2. Initial Quality Metrics Expert Panel (QMEP) Review

-- 3. Assess Need for Stratification or Risk Adjustment

-- 4. Measure Testing
+- 3. Measure Testing

-- 5. Face Validity Assessment
+- 4. Face Validity Assessment

-- 6. Final QMEP Review
+- 5. Final QMEP Review